-Return pan used to sear chicken to medium-high heat and add 2 tsp. olive oil.
-Add mushrooms and shallot to hot pan and stir occasionally until lightly browned, 2-4 minutes.
+Add 2 tsp. olive oil, mushrooms, and shallot to hot pan and stir occasionally until lightly browned, 2-4 minutes.

 Add marsala and stir occasionally until mostly reduced, 2-3 minutes.

-Stir in cream, broccoli, 2 Tbsp. water, demi-glace, ¼ tsp. salt, and a pinch of pepper.
+Stir in cream, broccoli, 2 Tbsp. water, demi-glace, ¼ tsp. salt, and a pinch of pepper until combined.

 Finish the Skillet